Janssen

 - Administers a large range of drug volumes and viscosities

-- Looks and feels like no other injection device on the market
+- Looks and feels like no other injection device on the market feedback

 Project Scope